 How to Celebrate Ostara

-Ostara celebrates the arrival of spring and the balance between light and dark during the spring equinox, typically around March 20th or 21st in the northern hemisphere (September 20th or 21st in the southern hemisphere).
-A traditional pagan festival, t is one of the eight sabbats in the Wheel of the Year.
-Ostara is named after the goddess Eostre, who is associated with fertility, renewal, and dawn.
-The holiday marks the time when day and night are of equal length, symbolizing balance, and its spring date celebrates new beginnings and the fertility of the land as it awakens from winter.
+Ostara celebrates the arrival of early spring and the balance between light and dark during the spring equinox, typically around March 20th or 21st in the northern hemisphere (September 20th or 21st in the southern hemisphere).
+A traditional pagan celebration, it is one of the eight sabbats in the Wheel of the Year.

 Let's take a look at some of the way you could celebrate this Ostara!